Showing posts with label Atari Super Pack. Show all posts

 16-bit gamers are tough!

-The joystick controls are rather easy to learn and also very responsive: left/right walks our flame-haired hero and he can also jump and crouch with ease.
-I liked these controls which work well and the best part is our huge sword - which puts Conan's to shame!!
-However, it is oddly used more like a club which is weird, but it works.
+The joystick controls are easy to learn and also very responsive: left/right walks our flame-haired hero, and he can also jump and crouch with ease.
+I liked these controls, which work well, and the best part is our huge sword, which puts Conan's to shame!!
+However, it's used more like a club, which is weird, but it works.

-Sadly, no matter how responsive the controls are - there are too many baddies to cope with.
-This is because they appear from both sides of the screen - so you're soon overrun as the hoards gang up.
-To make matters worse, your weapon can only kill what is directly in front of it so you're constantly jumping, crouching, and turning around...
-Add that to everything else and it won't be long until you've died - or launched the joystick in frustration!
+Sadly, no matter how responsive the controls are, there are too many baddies to cope with.
+They appear from both sides of the screen - so you're soon overrun as the hordes gang up.
+To make matters worse, your weapon (which thinks it's a club) can only kill what is directly in front of it, rather than swinging like a sword in a wide arc.
+So you're constantly jumping, crouching, and turning around.
+Add that to everything else, and it won't be long until you've died - or launched the joystick in frustration!
 Yikes.

-Yes, I think games were a lot harder back in the day and Thundercats certainly proves that!
+Maybe games were a lot harder back in the day?
+Thundercats certainly proves that possibility...

 I love the macabre artwork here.
 It's a bit crude yet very cool... and his toes are funny!